advocations/skype/Skype/Trusted-Application-API/docs/ChatCallflowDetail.md

     Response - 200 OK
     ```
-13. The Service Application receives a callback : **[ms:rtc:saas:conversationBridge](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_conversationBridge.html)** added event, meaning a new conversation bridge has been created.
-Calling a GET on this resource shows you another resource, which can be used to get or add bridge participants :**[ms:rtc:saas:bridgedParticipants](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_bridgedParticipants.html)**.
+13. The Service Application receives a callback : **[service:conversationBridge](https://ucwa.skype.com/trustedapplicationapi/Resources/service_conversationBridge.html)** added event, meaning a new conversation bridge has been created.
+Calling a GET on this resource shows you another resource, which can be used to get or add bridge participants :**[service:bridgedParticipants](https://ucwa.skype.com/trustedapplicationapi/Resources/service_bridgedParticipants.html)**.
     ```
     Post https://litware.com/callback
-    "ms:rtc:saas:bridgedParticipants": {"href": "/platformservice/tgt-c39794177c465e6c922bd0737e01fd03/v1/applications/1627259584
+    "service:bridgedParticipants": {"href": "/platformservice/tgt-c39794177c465e6c922bd0737e01fd03/v1/applications/1627259584
     /communication/conversations/64fe0722-8c54-4847-a851-ff0668ceaed5/conversationBridge/bridgedParticipants?endpointId=sip:helpdesk@contoso.com"
-    "rel": "ms:rtc:saas:conversationBridge", "type": "added"
+    "rel": "service:conversationBridge", "type": "added"
     ```

-14. The Service Application sends POST request on the **[ms:rtc:saas:bridgedParticipants](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_bridgedParticipants.html)** link to add the SFB online users who are handling the chat support requests to the conversation bridge.
+14. The Service Application sends POST request on the **[service:bridgedParticipants](https://ucwa.skype.com/trustedapplicationapi/Resources/service_bridgedParticipants.html)** link to add the SFB online users who are handling the chat support requests to the conversation bridge.
 This request includes a messageFilterState parameter set to disabled.
 If enabled, it means that the messages sent by the participant are not sent to the chat client, and vice versa.
 This request also has displayName and participantUri parameters to set the display name and indicate the sip uri of the SFB online user to add.

     **a.
 Add SFB online user as a bridge participant**
     ```